Showing posts with label Village. Show all posts

 A third section was dedicated to Whiskey Decanter, a collection donated by several people.

-I Love Lucy, Andy Griffith Show, and Jim Beam Whiskey Museums
+I Love Lucy, the Andy Griffith Show, and the Jim Beam Whiskey Museums

-We saw the Sutton Homestead, Granville Museum, the Daniel Barber Shop and Post Office, Clemons Car Museum, and Tennessee Quilt and Textile Museums along the way.
+We also visited the Sutton Homestead, Granville Museum, the Daniel Barber Shop and Post Office, Clemons Car Museum, and the Tennessee Quilt and Textile Museum.

-Last, we visited the Historic Granville Pioneer Village, which was full of museums and crafts.
+Lastly, we visited the Historic Granville Pioneer Village, which is full of museums and crafts.

 Pioneer Village